 CITY OF

-TH TO: MEMBERS OF THE PLANNING COMMISSION
+TO: MEMBERS OF THE PLANNING COMMISSION

 FROM: LINDSAY BELL, AICP, SENIOR PLANNER

-SUBJECT: JSP18-76 SCENIC PINES: FINAL SITE PLAN EXTENSION
+SUBJECT: JSP18-76 SCENIC PINES: 2 ND FINAL SITE PLAN EXTENSION

-NOVI DATE: APRIL 22, 2022
+NOVI DATE: APRIL 14, 2023

-citvofnovi org
+citvofnovi.org

 The subject property is located south of South Lake Drive, east of West Park Drive in the R-4 One-Family Residential District.
 The applicant received Final Site Plan approval for a 25-unit residential site condominium utilizing the One-Family Cluster option.
 The Planning Commission approved the Final Site Plan at the May 20, 2020 meeting.
 The applicant has not yet completed the final steps in the approval process.
 An approval by the Planning Commission is valid for two years.
+The Planning Commission approved a one-year extension in May 2022.